 - Since tea leaves expand some 3 to 5 times in size, a basket-style infuser will give the tea leaves more room to expand and infuse their flavors than a ball-style, unless it is very big.

-Fine premium teas are like fine wines and should be enjoyed with no additions to allow the distinct scents and flavors to emerge.
-Many tea drinkers in the U.K. and Ireland drink milk in their tea, whether made with leaf tea or tea bags.
+Fine premium teas are like fine wines and should be enjoyed without adding anything.
+This will best enable the distinct scents and flavors to emerge.
+Many tea drinkers in the U.K. and Ireland drink milk in their tea.
 Lately, though, there have been reports that adding milk to tea can negate the health benefits.
 A 2007 study published in the European Heart Journal found that the casein in milk blocked the ability of the flavanols in tea to relax and expand to keep blood pressure healthy.
 The study was small (16 people) so clearly not definitive.
-And British health experts doubt that adding some milk to tea would negate all the health benefits tea offers, noting there were “about 200 bioactive compounds in tea” and the effect of milk vasodilation “does not necessarily mean milk negates the other effects of tea.”
+And British health experts doubt that adding some milk to tea would negate all the health benefits tea offers.
+They explain that with “about 200 bioactive compounds in tea,” the effect of milk vasodilation “does not necessarily mean milk negates the other effects of tea.”

 Catherine Collins, a dietician and spokesperson for the British Dietetic Society, pointed out that drinking tea with milk would boost calcium intake.
 She added, “There are benefits for tea, with or without milk, so keep on drinking.”